One to one support

-Lads Need Dads want to address this imbalance and have trialled a reading mentor scheme using male volunteers from the local community to be trained as reading mentors to boys with absent fathers to help improve boys reading and literacy skills.
+Lads Need Dads want to address this imbalance and have set up a reading mentor scheme using male volunteers from the local community who are trained as reading mentors for boys with absent fathers to help improve boys reading and literacy skills.

 Reading skills are fundamental to everything we do.